ryobg/sse-hooks/README.md

 ## License

 LGPLv3, see the LICENSE.md file.
+Parts in the `share/` folder have their own license.

 The idea is to promote this library as open source project, but still keep it as shared resource.
 LGPL allows closed source projects to use SSEH, but only when it is used as DLL.
 If a project wants